Harrison-Berek/House-of-Cards/README.md

 &nbsp;

 ### Technologies Used
-Django, DTL, CSS, Materialize, Python, and PostgresQL.
+Django, DTL, CSS, Materialize, Python, and PostgresQL, JQuery

 ### Getting Started
 Below is a link that will direct you to the web app.